MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-dnb.md

 As a licensed user of Dun & Bradstreet, you can set up a project in [Dun & Bradstreet Connect](https://connect.dnb.com?lead_source=microsoft_audienceinsights).

 1. Sign in to [Dun & Bradstreet Connect](https://connect.dnb.com?lead_source=microsoft_audienceinsights).
-To retrieve credentials, [restore your password](https://sso.dnb.com/signin/forgot-password&lead_source=microsoft_audienceinsights).
+To retrieve credentials, [restore your password](https://sso.dnb.com/signin/forgot-password?lead_source=microsoft_audienceinsights).

 1. Download [our csv template file](tbd.md) that will be used to map the audience insights fields to the corresponding Dun & Bradstreet fields.

 1. Upload the file in the **Upload data** step of the Dun & Bradstreet project creation experience.

-1. Select the horizontal dots in the newly created Dun & Bradstreet project to see the available options.
+1. Select the horizontal dots under the relevant **source** in the newly created Dun & Bradstreet project to see the available options.

    :::image type="content" source="media/enrichment-dnb-dots.png" alt-text="Screenshot of dots in a Dun & Bradstreet project.":::